cornell-dti/o-week-backend/README.md

 **start/end**: The epoch time when this event begins/ends.
 In EST daylight saving time.

-**transfer**: True if the event is for transfer students.
-Used to distinguish whether the event is required for all students of a college or just transfers of that college.
+**firstYearRequired**: True if the event is required for first year students of colleges in categories.

-**categoryRequired**: True if this event is required for students in a college or transfer students (in a college).
+**transferRequired**: True if the event is required for transfer students of colleges in categories.

 **additional** (Deprecated): Additional information to display in a special format.
 Formatted like so: `## HEADER ## ____BULLET # INFO ____BULLET # INFO`.
 The chunks are `## HEADER ##`, `____BULLET`, and `# INFO`.